 Net fixed assets turnover (NFAT) witnessed a decline after the initial years of capex until the capacity utilization reached optimal levels as a result, the NFAT reduced from 4.08 in FY2007 to 3.34 in FY2013.
 However, once the capacity utilization reached optimal levels in the later years, the NFAT has started increasing consistently and has improved from 3.34 in FY2013 to 4.86 in FY2016.

-The management has disclosed these developments in the MDA section of FY2016 annual report:
+The management has disclosed these developments in the MDA section of FY2016 annual report, page 11:

 Inventory turnover ratio of Ultramarine & Pigments Ltd has improved from 7.0 in FY2008 to 11 in FY2016.
 Improving asset and inventory turnover indicate that Ultramarine & Pigments Ltd is able to use its capital more efficiently and generate higher sales from same level of assets.